 Cognitive behavior therapy is one of the most common methodologies used in treating substance addiction, and individuals entering inpatient or outpatient therapeutic services are likely to receive this method of treatment.
 This method focuses on identifying and changing thoughts in order to change behaviors and habits.
 Individual therapy with a clinician will also aim to allow past traumas to come to light, enabling the person to identify potential triggers.
 Once this step has been completed, they are equipped with positive coping mechanisms to assist them in avoiding a relapse.
 It’s crucial to note that a person can only expect to get what they put into the therapeutic treatment experience.
 They must be willing to focus and put their best effort forward, which means that distractions like cell phones and work will need to be put on the back burner (at least when in an inpatient facility).

-Simply put, PHP addiction treatment programs are most likely to be successful for individuals who cannot commit to a traditional inpatient stay or who want more freedom than a residential program can provide.
+Simply put, Partial Hospitalization drug treatment programs are most likely to be successful for individuals who cannot commit to a traditional inpatient stay or who want more freedom than a residential program can provide.
 It’s also relevant to note the differences in personalities and ways of learning and adapting.
 Some people may do much better and thus have better chances at being successful in their sobriety when they are in a more flexible, less structured environment.
-Having nightly access to friends, family, and other loved ones is also a large benefit for some addicts trying to reform their lives, making this another benefit of the structure of PHP treatment.
+Having nightly access to friends, family, and other loved ones is also a large benefit for some addicts trying to reform their lives, making this another benefit of the structure of the treatment.

 Most commercial health insurance providers will provide some degree of coverage for substance addiction treatment.
 Depending on the provider and plan specifics, patients may be covered for both outpatient and inpatient care, medical detoxification, medications, mental health treatment, and maintenance care.
 Individuals are encouraged to reach out to their providers for more personalized information.